stitchdata/docs/_integration-schemas/stripe/v1/products.md

   - name: "package_dimensions"
     type: "object"
     description: "The dimensions of this product for shipping purposes.
 A SKU associated with this product can override this value by having its own package_dimensions.
-Only applicable to products of type=good."
+Only applicable to products of `type: good`."
     subattributes:
       - name: "height"
         type: "decimal"